Unattributed Code Systems

 web github.com SMART Permission Tickets, published by .
 This guide is not an authorized publication; it is the continuous build for version 0.1.0 built by the FHIR (HL7® FHIR® Standard) CI Build.
 This version is based on the current content of https://github.com/jmandel/smart-permission-tickets-wip/ and changes regularly.
 See the Directory of published versions

-web www.rfc-editor.org A Permission Ticket is an issuer-signed JWT presented to a Data Holder's token endpoint via OAuth 2.0 Token Exchange (RFC 8693) .
-It allows a client to redeem a portable authorization grant at any Data Holder that falls within the ticket's intended audience and satisfies its constraints, without requiring the issuer to know where the subject has received care.
+web www.rfc-editor.org A Permission Ticket is a signed access ticket : an issuer-signed JWT that a client presents to a Data Holder's token endpoint via OAuth 2.0 Token Exchange (RFC 8693) .
+It lets a client ask a Data Holder for a local access token without repeating the whole authorization or verification workflow at every Data Holder.
+The ticket is portable: the same ticket can be presented at any Data Holder within its intended audience, without requiring the issuer to know where the subject has received care.

 web www.rfc-editor.org A trusted issuer mints a Permission Ticket and delivers it to the client.
 The client presents the ticket as a subject_token in an RFC 8693 token exchange request, authenticating itself separately.
 The Data Holder authenticates the client using its supported OAuth client-authentication mechanism, then validates the ticket: signature, issuer trust, audience, presenter binding, and access constraints.
-If valid, it issues an access token scoped to the intersection of requested and ticket-authorized access.
+If valid, it issues an access token scoped per Access Calculation .

 web www.rfc-editor.org Permission Tickets are presented via OAuth 2.0 Token Exchange (RFC 8693) .
 The client authenticates using a standard OAuth client-authentication mechanism and presents the Permission Ticket as a separate subject_token parameter.
 A common pattern is a JWT client_assertion per RFC 7523 , as profiled by SMART Backend Services and UDAP .
 This cleanly separates client authentication from the authorization grant : the client-authentication artifact proves client identity; the subject_token carries the Permission Ticket.